NTech-Lab/docs/docs/vm.rst

 You can deploy FindFace Enterprise Server SDK as a fully pre-configured ready-to-use virtual machine image that you can run inside a virtualization environment in any operating system.
 This type of installation is the simplest and requires minimum skills.

 .. important::
-   This type of installation is suitable only for the :ref:`standalone deployment <standalone>`.
+   This type of installation is suitable only for the :ref:`standalone deployment <architecture>`.

 .. warning::
    For highload projects, installation as a virtual machine is not recommended even in test mode.